 If your company uses OnTheClock, requesting a sick day is fast and straightforward.
 Here’s how to do it:

-Once submitted, your manager will be notified and the sick time will appear in your PTO balance and time records automatically.
+Once submitted, your manager will be notified, and the sick time will be automatically added to your PTO balance and time records.

 There’s no one-size-fits-all approach.
 The best way to call in sick depends on your company’s communication style, your role, and how urgent the situation is.